PinataMostGrim/grimagents_cli/readme.md

 ## Requirements
-- Windows
 - Pipenv accessible through the PATH environment variable
-- A virtual environment setup for the `MLAgents` project folder using Python 3.6
+- A virtual environment setup for the `MLAgents` project folder using Pipenv and Python 3.6
 - ml-agents 8.2.0 (untested with 0.9)

 ## Installation
 - Copy or clone this repository into the `MLAgents` project in a folder named `grim-agents`
-- Install `grimagents` in "editable" mode with `pipenv install -e grim-agents/`
+- Install `grimagents` with `pipenv install grim-agents/` or in "editable" mode with `pipenv install -e grim-agents/`
-- Alternatively, build `grimagents` using `setup.py` and install normally
 - *(Optional)* Give the `grim-agents` folder another name and update `settings.py` accordingly